 If you’ve been diagnosed with mesothelioma: Get a Free Legal Case Review Now

-Thousands of Utah workers were exposed to asbestos while at work, and many developed mesothelioma as a result.
+Thousands of Utah workers were exposed to asbestos at their jobs, and many have subsequently developed mesothelioma.

-According to data compiled by the Journal of the American Medical Association, the state of Utah saw 259 mesothelioma deaths between the years 1999-2015.
+According to data compiled by the Journal of the American Medical Association, the state of Utah saw 259 mesothelioma deaths between 1999 and 2015.

-With a Utah mesothelioma lawyer’s help, those impacted by asbestos-related diseases can take action after a devastating diagnosis.
+With assistance from a Utah mesothelioma attorney, those impacted by asbestos-related diseases can take action after a devastating diagnosis.

 Utah Mesothelioma Lawsuits

-Utah mesothelioma lawyers help victims get money through mesothelioma lawsuits.
+A Utah mesothelioma attorney helps victims get money through mesothelioma lawsuits.
 These lawsuits are filed against the manufacturers of asbestos-based products, who knew their goods were dangerous but said nothing.

 Asbestos victims pay no upfront fees to file mesothelioma lawsuits.
-Further, Utah mesothelioma lawyers do most of the legal work so victims can focus on staying healthy.
+A Utah mesothelioma lawyer also does most of the legal work so victims can focus on staying healthy.

 Mesothelioma Settlements and Verdicts in Utah

 If the case does go to trial, a mesothelioma victim may still access compensation if a jury sides with them.
-Juries award mesothelioma verdicts valued at $2.4 Million on average, but some juries may award more or less.
+Juries award mesothelioma verdicts valued between $5 million and $11.4 million, but some juries may award more or less.

 A trial win is not guaranteed, though.
 Juries could side with a manufacturer of asbestos-containing products, in which case the mesothelioma victim gets no money.